Herniated Disc Treatment

 Causes of Herniated Discs

-• Erroneous lifting methods
+• Faulty lifting technique

 Diagnosing a Herniated Disc

-• Review of your medical history and symptoms
+• Medical history review and symptoms

 Herniated Disc Treatment Options